shanoaice/refined-lightspeed/README.md

 ...and placing a replacement `style.scss` file in your sass folder.

 ## Original
-This template is based on the Jekyll template [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed) by Bradley Taunt.
+This template is based on the Jekyll template [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed) by Bradley Taunt and Zola template [Light Speed Zola](https://github.com/carpetscheme/lightspeed) by El Carpet.

 ## License

 Open sourced under the [MIT license](LICENSE.md).

-This project is open source except for example articles found in `content`.
+> This project is open source except for example articles found in `content`.

+Original Zola template has such license above.
+I did not modify anything inside the `content` folder.
+If the original authore cc[@carpetscheme](https://github.com/carpetscheme) or any maintainers of the original project thinks this is a license infringement, please contact me.
+I will remove them immediately.